 Married couples have the option of filing their returns separately, meaning each person would claim their own income and deductions on their return.
 Filing separate returns means only the individual on the tax return is liable to the IRS for any tax bills and errors on the return.
 However, this filing status has the highest taxes, least allowed credits and deductions and can make more of the income taxable in many circumstances such as Social Security benefits and your reduce your standard deduction amount to zero if the other spouse is itemizing deductions.

 Head of Household

 Taxpayers can file as Head of Household if they are not married and have paid more than half the cost of maintaining a household for themselves and a qualifying dependent.
 Certain taxpayers who are married but lived apart from their spouse for at least the last six months of the year and who had a dependent child living with them for more than half the year (as well as paying more than half the cost of maintaining a household), may also qualify as Head of Household.

-If your spouse passed away before this tax year, you may file as a Qualifying Widow(er).
+If your spouse passed away in the two years before this tax year, you may file as a Qualifying Widow(er).

 Why Jackson Hewitt®?

 Our Tax Pros will answer your questions, provide tax tips, and help you get smarter about your money.